How to Buy Crypto in Australia

 - Confirm your order and buy crypto

-Australians wanting to keep things simple should stick to a local-based crypto exchange.
+Australians wanting to keep things simple when buying their first cryptocurrency should stick to a local-based digital currency exchange.
 Such platforms fall under the thumb of the Australian Government and must abide by stringent financial regulations to operate in the country.
-Additionally, local exchanges accept AUD deposits and withdrawals, are less of a target for hackers, and often boast an Australian customer support team.
+Additionally, local exchanges usually accept AUD payment methods, are less of a target for hackers, and often boast an Australian customer support team.
 Swyftx is an excellent example of a secure, trustworthy Australian exchange with competitive fees.

 Other factors worth considering include: